zapier/zapier-platform/packages/cli/README-source.md

 For apps that use OAuth2 + refresh or Session Auth, the core injects a built-in `afterResponse` middleware that throws an error when the response status is 401.
-The error would signal Zapier to refresh the credentials and then repeat the failed operation.
-For some cases, such as your server doesn't use the 401 status for auth refresh, you may have to throw the `RefreshAuthError` on your own, which will also signal Zapier to refresh the credentials.
+The error will signal Zapier to refresh the credentials and then repeat the failed operation.
+For some cases, e.g, your server doesn't use the 401 status for auth refresh, you may have to throw the `RefreshAuthError` on your own, which will also signal Zapier to refresh the credentials.

 Example: `throw new z.errors.RefreshAuthError();`

+#### v10 Break Change: Auth Refresh

 A breaking change on v10+ is that the built-in `afterResponse` middleware the handles auth refresh is changed to happen AFTER your app's `afterResponse`.
 On